particle-iot/docs/src/content/quickstart/workbench.md

 - Mac OS 10.12.0 (Sierra) or newer is required

 _NOTE: If you are running Mac OS 10.15 (Catalina), please use Safari to download and unpack the installer `.zip` file ([settings](/assets/images/workbench-install-with-safari-settings.png)) - unpacking with the default Archive utility will not work_

+_NOTE: due to limitations with the local compiler's build system, paths with spaces cannot be supported at on Mac this time_

 ### Linux